cuijiyao01/docker-k8s-training/docker/Exercise 3 - Images and Dockerfiles.md

 Ideally you would see an "secure_nginx" repository there.
 To browse the list of tags use **/v2/< repo-name >/tags/list**, where the repo name should be *secure_nginx*.

-Here is a command to find our your cluster and projectname:
+Here is a command to find our/your cluster and projectname:
 ```bash
 echo "Clustername: $(kubectl config view -o json | jq  ".clusters[0].cluster.server" | cut -d. -f2)"; echo "Projectname: $(kubectl config view -o json | jq  ".clusters[0].cluster.server" | cut -d. -f3)"
 ```